 Tony Bennett is a jazz legend, and he showed he's got staying power when, aged 88 in 2014, his Cheek to Cheek collaborative album with Lady Gaga charted at Number 10 in the UK, making him the oldest gent to hit the Top 10.
 Then in September 2018 aged 92, he extended his record as the oldest male artist to impact the Official Albums Chart Top 40 with Love Is Here To Stay.

 52 is by no means old, but when Cher scored a Number 1 single at that age with Believe back in 1999, she became the oldest female chart-topper the Official Singles Chart has ever seen.
-In the song, Cher sang “cause I know that I am strong”, and she was right – Believe’s record has stood for nearly 20 years.
+In the song, Cher sang “cause I know that I am strong”, and she was right – Believe’s record has stood for over 20 years.
 And the cherry on top?
 It's also the biggest selling single ever by a female lead artist in UK chart history.
 What a woman.
 See the UK's biggest selling singles of all-time

 The Official Chart really is The King's stomping ground.
 He may be gone, but he's certainly not forgotten: Elvis Presley holds the record for the longest span between his first and latest Number 1 album.
 Wonder of You, his 2016 chart-topper with the Royal Philharmonic Orchestra, extended Big E's record-setting span to 59 years, 11 months and 24 days.
 "Thank ya very much."

 After winning the hearts of the nation having raised over £28 million for the covid crisis, Captain Sir Tom Moore continued his fundraising efforts by releasing a cover of You'll Never Walk Alone with Michael Ball.
 The song debuted at Number 1 when he was aged 99 years and 11 months, making him the oldest artist ever to land a chart-topper.